ZigaoWang/suno-ai-song/README.md

 # Suno Music Generator

-Welcome to the Suno Music Generator!
-This application allows users to generate music based on text prompts using Suno's `chirp-v3-5` model from Turbo AI from [turboai.io](https://turboai.io).
-It includes a frontend interface for inputting prompts and playing generated songs, as well as an admin dashboard for managing licenses.

-> [!NOTE]
+> [!TIP]
 > ### Do You Want to Get 200 Songs for Free?
 > We value contributions to the project!
 If you'd like to try out the application but don't have a license, you can generate 200 songs for free by opening a PR.
 Check [this](LICENSE_REQUESTS_INSTRUCTIONS.md) out for more information.

+Welcome to the Suno Music Generator!
+This application allows users to generate music based on text prompts using Suno's `chirp-v3-5` model from Turbo AI from [turboai.io](https://turboai.io).
+It includes a frontend interface for inputting prompts and playing generated songs, as well as an admin dashboard for managing licenses.

 ## Features